55

 • 1

 Would you expect the full disclosure in the post or do you feel that mentioning relation to the compnent in the profile is enough?
-Sep 18, 2009 at 20:40
+Commented Sep 18, 2009 at 20:40

 • 22

 I would expect full disclosure in the post.
 No one is going to read the profile of everyone they see recommending a product or service.
-Sep 19, 2009 at 1:59
+Commented Sep 19, 2009 at 1:59

 • 3

 So should someone working for Microsoft disclose that they work for Microsoft every time they mention something to do with, say, their Java-like language?
-Jul 19, 2010 at 13:41
+Commented Jul 19, 2010 at 13:41

 • 2

 @Tom, It doesn't have to do with a mention, it has to do with a purchase.
 If someone asks about Oracle and Tom Kyte answers it by explaining how to do it Oracle, then there's no conflict because he's not pushing a product.
 If someone asks a question about something in SQL Server and Tom Kyte says to the poster it would be much easier in Oracle and the poster should bag SQL Server and buy Oracle licenses then he should stipulate he works for Oracle.
 A time bombed demo is equivalent to recommending a purchase unless a poster says they have a one time project that fits in the trial.
-Dec 15, 2010 at 18:46
+Commented Dec 15, 2010 at 18:46

 • Another reason why mentioning it in the profile is insufficient is that profiles can be changed in any moment.
 Changing the post at least bumps it up.
-Aug 2, 2019 at 16:52
+Commented Aug 2, 2019 at 16:52

 25